boots-edu/textbook/source/text/1-typescript/strings.md

 You can use the `charAt`, `indexOf`, and `lastIndexOf` methods to get information about the characters in a string.

--   `charAt(index)`: This method will return character at the specified index, or an empty string if the index is out of range.
+-   `charAt(index)`: This method will return a string containing the single character at the specified index, or an empty string if the index is out of range.
 -   `indexOf(value)`: This method will return the index of the first occurrence of the specified value, or -1 if not found.
 -   `lastIndexOf(value)`: This method will return the index of the last occurrence of the specified value, or -1 if not found.